telerik/ajax-docs/api/server/Telerik.Web.UI/RadImageGallery.md

 #### Remarks
 If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

+###  EnableAriaSupport `Boolean`

+Determines if the control will have WAI-ARIA support enabled

 ###  Enabled `Boolean`

 Gets or sets a value indicating whether the Web server control is enabled.